TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-01-03-how-to-complete-type-declarations-without-docblocks-with-rector.md

 In matter of seconds now we have:

-- Better static type analysis <em class="fas fa-lg fa-check text-success"></em>
+- Better static type analysis ✅
-- Better PHPStorm autocomplete <em class="fas fa-lg fa-check text-success"></em>
+- Better PHPStorm autocomplete ✅
-- Better coding standards <em class="fas fa-lg fa-check text-success"></em>
+- Better coding standards ✅
-- No manual boring work required from the developer <em class="fas fa-lg fa-check text-success"></em>
+- No manual boring work required from the developer ✅

 <br>